ebzzry/kapo/README.md

 $ kapo delete ubuntu
 ```

-To add a machine spec to the configuration, giving it a name:
+To add a machine spec to the configuration:

 ```bash
 $ kapo add centos=centos/7
 ```

-To delete the above spec:
+To delete the above spec from the configuration:

 ```bash
 $ kapo remove centos=centos/7